 In 1986 Abu Dhabi government built a two-lane highway in Jebel Hafeet.
 There is a viewing platform at the top of the mountain, apart from the many viewpoints along the highway to the top.
 There is also a 5-star hotel on the peak where you can stay, enjoying the view of the vast Al Ain valley.
 You can see the lush vegetation in Al Ain Oasis and the earthly colors of the desert sand.
 If it’s winter, you can see tourists cycling up the mountain.

 Ancient tombs of Jebel Hafeet

 On the eastern side of Jebel Hafeet, there are ancient tombs that date back to 5000 years ago.
-A necropolis built at the beginning of the bronze age.
-Discovered in 1959, these tombs hint to a thriving human settlement in the middle of the desert during the prehistoric times.
+A necropolis was built at the beginning of the bronze age.
+Discovered in 1959, these tombs hint at a thriving human settlement in the middle of the desert during prehistoric times.
 Artifacts unearthed from this site show the trade links these people had with Iraq, Iran, and India.

 The tombs of Jebel Hafeet is the most ancient archeological site in the UAE.
 The peculiar shape of these tombs has given them the name ‘Beehive Tombs’.
 Also, the period of UAE history during the bronze age is now named ‘Hafeet Period’.

 The heritage village near the breakwaters of Abu Dhabi corniche is a modern reconstruction of a pre-oil traditional village.
 A place you should visit if you want to understand the Arab lifestyle of the early 19th century.
 Traditional souks, Barasti houses, gardens, and a traditional mosque are all recreated to showcase the elegant past.
 The open museum in the heritage village has old pottery, weapons, and pictures that curates the lifestyle of those people.
 There is even a working model of the Falaj irrigation system, which used to carry water from wells to farmlands.